ni/nimi-python/docs/nirfsg/class.rst

             :return:

-                    Returns a string having script names separated by commas.
+                    Returns a list of string having script names.